What to look out for in the Champions League round of 16 second legs week one | UEFA Champions League

 Article body

-Four UEFA Champions League round of 16 deciders take place next week, with tension, drama and twists almost guaranteed in each match.
+Four UEFA Champions League round of 16 deciders take place this week, with tension, drama and twists almost guaranteed in each match.

 Here are some key talking points ahead of the first week of second legs.